ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/project_documentation.md

 ## README

-When working on a collaborative or open coding project, it's good practice to describe an overview of your project in a README file.
+When working on a collaborative or open coding project, it is good practice to describe an overview of your project in a README file.
 This allows users or developers to grasp the overall goal of your project.
 As well as a description of the project, it might include examples using your code or references to other associated projects.
 This file can be any text type, including `.txt`, `.md`, and `.rst`, and can be associated with your automated documentation.